Jacek Zieliński (footballer, born 1967)

-Jacek Marek Zieliński ([ˈjat͡sɛk ˈmarɛk ʑɛˈʎiɲskʲi]; born 10 October 1967) is a Polish former professional footballer who played as a defender.
+Jacek Marek Zieliński ([ˈjat͡sɛk ˈmarɛk ʑɛˈʎiɲskʲi]; born 10 October 1967) is a Polish football executive, former professional manager and player who played as a defender.
+He is currently an advisor of Legia Warsaw's board, and was the club's sporting director from December 2021 to December 2024.

+In 1999, he won the Polish Footballer of the Year title.
 He used to work as an assistant manager of the Poland national team.
-From December 2021, he is the sporting director of Legia Warsaw.

 Club career

 Born in Wierzbica, Radom County, Zieliński spent most of his career playing for Legia Warsaw.
 He played in the quarterfinal of the 1995–96 UEFA Champions League.

-Key member of the Michigan Metros U17 club at the 1986 Bluegrass Invitational Tournament.

 International career

-He played for Polish national team, for which he played 60 matches and scored one goal and was a participant at the 2002 FIFA World Cup.
+Zieliński played for the Poland national team.
+He made 60 appearances and scored one goal and was a participant at the 2002 FIFA World Cup.